OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/2.0/en/openchain-security-specification-2.0.md

 ### 2.7 - Open Source Software

-Software subject to one or more licenses that meet the Open Source Software Definition published by the Open Source Software Initiative (see www.opensource.org/osd) or the Free Software Definition published by the Free Software Foundation (see www.gnu.org/philosophy/free-sw.html).
+Software subject to one or more licenses that meet the Open Source Definition published by the Open Source Initiative (see opensource.org/osd) or the Free Software Definition published by the Free Software Foundation (see gnu.org/philosophy/free-sw.html) or similar license.

 ### 2.8 - Program